The Bankrate promise

 If you don’t have the down payment savings to qualify for a conventional loan, an FHA home loan can make a big difference.
 FHA loans require as little as 3.5 percent down if you meet the credit score requirement, making them appealing to first-time homebuyers and others with limited funds for a down payment.

 While FHA loans come with eligibility rules regardless of the mortgage lender you work with, the interest rate you qualify for and closing costs can vary.
 That’s why it pays to shop around carefully for an FHA mortgage lender.
-Bankrate has made this process easier for you by reviewing dozens of mortgage lenders based on several key criteria, including the ability to offer borrower-friendly programs and assistance.
-Here is our guide to the best FHA mortgage lenders in 2021.
+Bankrate has made this process easier for you by reviewing dozens of mortgage lenders based on several key criteria.
+Here is our guide to the best FHA mortgage lenders in 2022.

 Best FHA mortgage lenders